Continuous Heart Monitoring Made Simple

 Apply Sensor and Start Recording

-Attach the sensor to the electrode patch and place it on your chest.
-The app guides you while recording your heart rhythm continuously.
+Attach the ECG sensor to the electrode patch and place it on the chest as instructed.
+The app guides the user during continuous heart rhythm recording.

 Review and Share Results icon

-Once your recording is complete, results can be reviewed and shared with your doctor or a specialist.
+Once the monitoring period is complete, recorded data can be reviewed and shared with a healthcare professional where relevant.

 Google Play